 “Receiving accreditation from NECPA signifies that Dr. Day Care Learning Center is a leader in early childhood education,” said Dr. Mary Ann Shallcross Smith, the CEO and President of Dr. Day Care.

-Dr. Day Care Learning Center in Cumberland is proud to receive this honor.
+Dr. Day Care Learning Center in Pawtucket is proud to receive this honor.
 The NECPA National Accreditation Council and Commission has determined that Dr. Day Care Cumberland “upholds the NECPA standards and therefore receives full Accreditation designation.
 Your program now joins a select group of early childhood care and education programs nationwide and internationally which have shown an exceptional commitment to professional and programmatic quality through Accreditation.
 This program is commended for achieving full Accreditation.
 This achievement highlights the dedication of the program to high quality early childhood care and education.”

 Seeking NECPA accreditation is a voluntary process for licensed early childhood centers in Rhode Island.

 According to a 2017 study by Child Care Aware in America, only 10% of centers in RI are nationally accredited.
 Programs that voluntarily seek out national accreditation show their commitment to quality.